komalb2606/ATS_Resume_Analyzer/README.md

 Missing Keywords: A list of important keywords that are missing in your resume, which could improve its ATS compatibility.
 Profile Summary: Suggestions on how to improve the resume to increase chances of getting noticed by ATS.

+Code:
+ATS_Resume_Analyzer/
+│
+├── app.py             # Main application file (Streamlit app)
+├── .env               # Stores sensitive information like API keys (DO NOT commit to public repos) ├── requirements.txt   # List of dependencies for the project ├── README.md          # Project documentation
+├── LICENSE            # License for the project
+└── assets/            # Folder for assets like images or additional files

+Blame:
+During development, one of the key challenges was ensuring the resume extraction from PDFs was accurate.
+PyPDF2 was chosen for its simplicity and compatibility, but there were instances where certain PDFs didn't extract text cleanly.
+We overcame this by ensuring the resumes are formatted correctly before processing.